jacob222222/field-service-security-systems-simulator/README.md

 # Field Service Security Systems Simulator

-This project simulates a field service management system for security engineers and coordinators handling technical security system requests, field dispatch, and site documentation.
-It was inspired by real operational responsibilities in corporate and industrial security environments.
+This project simulates a real-world field service management system tailored for security engineers and service coordinators.
+It models the intake, triage, and dispatch of technical security system issues — including SLA tracking, field engineer guidance, audit documentation, and system commissioning.
+Inspired by real operational workflows in corporate, manufacturing, and industrial security environments, this simulation showcases my ability to design, maintain, and optimize complex physical security support systems.

 ## Goals